NuSkooler/enigma-bbs/README.md

 * A lot more!

 ## Known Issues
 As of now this is considered **alpha** code!
-Please **expect bugs** -- and when you find them, log issues and/or submit pull requests.
+Please **expect bugs** :bug: -- and when you find them, log issues and/or submit pull requests.
 Feature requests, suggestions, and so on are always welcome!
 I am also looking for semi dedicated testers, artists, etc.

 ## Terminal Clients
 ENiGMA has been tested with many terminals.
 However, the following are suggested for BBSing: